awchiu23/CryptoTools/README.md

 # CryptoTools
-I created these tools for my own crypto arbitrage trading activities.
+I created these tools for my crypto arbitrage trading activities.
 Enjoy!

 ## CryptoLib
-- Library for all other tools.
+- Library for all other tools
-- Replace the defaults with your own API keys.
+- Replace the defaults with your own API keys
+- Set parameters for CryptoTrader

 ## CryptoAlerter
-- This tool is for monitoring smart basis (as well as raw basis) for various futures.
+- This tool is for monitoring smart basis (as well as raw basis) of various futures
 - Raw basis: premium of future vs. FTX spot
-- Smart basis: similar to above but adjusted for these extra factors:
+- Smart basis: same but adjusted for these extras:
 	- Spot rates
 	- Basis mean reversion
 	- Accrued funding payments